heysokam/confy/doc/design.md

 - Sane and Modern optimization defaults
 - Pre-packed libc

-... and all of that fits in a self-contained 50mb download!
+... and all of that fits in a self-contained 50mb download.... !!

-I say there is a clear winner here.
+There is a clear winner here.